GeoMOER/moer-mpg-remote-sensing/docs/index.md

 # Deliverables

-The course requires peer review activities as part of the workflow management and software development, the computation of two remote sensing products according to problem solving assignments and a scientific poster presentation that introduces, describes and discusses the delivered remote sensing products.

 The graded course certificate will be based on a team-based portfolio hosted as a team based repository on GitHub.
-The individual portfolio items are defined in the respective course assignments.
-In general, such an item is an R markdown or PDF file.
+The individual portfolio items are defined in the respective course assignments along with the information if they will be marked or not.
+Marked portfolio items encompass the presentation and peer-review of two posters which inform about the results of two problem solving assignments related to the computation and analysis of remote sensing products.

 # Preparation and prerequisites